-A 19th-century opiate syringe set by American surgical instrument firm John Reynders & Company.
+A 19th-century opiate syringe set attributed to American surgical instrument firm John Reynders & Company.

 - From the Lusignan syringe collection